sridhar3525/sridhar3525/README.md

 I am Sridhar Babu

-Engineer - Blogger - Cinematographer
+Engineer, also passionate about Blogging, Photography, MotorRacing

-I eat Big Data and breathe ML/AI.
+Big data and Machine learning are current domains of work.

-Looking for collaboration on different projects
+Eagerly looking for collaboration on different projects